WordPress/create-block-theme/readme.txt

 - First follow the general troubleshooting steps above.
 - Please make sure you `WP_DEBUG` setting in your `wp-config.php` file is set to `false` like this: `define( 'WP_DEBUG', false );`.
 - If your theme includes PHP files, ensure those files do **not** use PHP closing tags `?>` at the end of the file.
 If they do, remove them.

+== Screenshots ==
+1. Create Block Theme panel in the WordPress Editor
+2. Create Block Theme save panel in the WordPress Editor
+3. Theme Metadata editing panel in the WordPress Editor
+4. theme.json inspector in the WordPress Editor
+5. Create Theme panel 1 in the WordPress Editor
+6. Create Theme panel 2 in the WordPress Editor
+7. Page under Appearance > Create Block Theme

 == Changelog ==